timker/fat-controller/README.md

 # deploy

-copy index.ts to fulfillment text area, and insure package.json is up to date
+copy ./bin/index.js to fulfillment text area, and insure package.json is up to date